Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Yeah.

-A leash for walkies.
+For a leash for walkies.

 Yeah.

-No, you'd have to wash all of it.
+No, you'd have to wash, surely.

 Oh.